Real estate

 • What Caribbean countries offer citizenship by investment?

-• non-refundable contribution to the University of the West Indies Fund of at least $150,000;
+• non-refundable contribution to a higher education institution of at least $260,000;

 • refundable purchase of a real estate for at least $200,000;